1963 Elva Mk7 (S-spec)

 Ownership History:

-As noted above, the Elva was originally purchased from Carl Haas by Northern California racer Buzz Appleby in mid-1963.
+As mentioned above, the Elva was originally purchased from Carl Haas by C.W.
+“Buzz” Appleby in mid 1963.
 The car was red with an 1100 c.c.
 Climax FWA engine.
 The engine failed almost immediately and was replaced with an 1100 cc.
 Ford twin cam engine.
 Appleby then raced the Elva extensively on the U.S. West Coast.

 Owsley sold the car to Bunny Ribbs from San Jose, California in the late 1960s.
 Ribbs raced the Elva for several years before selling it to Jack Blake of Point Richmond, California around 1972.
 The files with the car contain Blake’s SCCA log book showing the car racing starting in early 1973 through 1975.

-Blake then apparently sold the car to Tide Ebbings of Oakland.
-Ebbings removed the engine.
-There is no evidence that he actually raced the Elva.
+It then appears Blake sold the car to local San Francisco Bay Area racer Tide Ebbings of Oakland.
+Ebbings removed the engine, but there is no evidence that he actually raced the Elva.

 Description

 The Elva is powered by a 1600 c.c.
-Lotus twin cam dry sump engine that was an all new build by Tony Ingram.
+Lotus twin cam dry sump engine that was a new build by Tony Ingram.
 The engine was most recently refreshed by Ivey Engines in 2023 and has approximately one hour on it.
 The dyno results show 194 horsepower.

 The gearbox is a Hewland Mk8/9 prepared by Scott Young.
 It has the stronger Mk5 gears and mainshaft, and a limited slip differential.
 The car will come with gears for both long and short tracks.

 The Elva has Spax double adjustable shocks and Hypercoil springs, 300 lb. front and 350 lb. rear.
-The car has the upgraded Mk 7S larger wheels and brakes.
+It also has the Mk7S upgraded larger wheels/tires and brakes.
 The car is fully balanced and aligned.
 Its only need before heading to the track would be a fresh set of tires if you want to lay down some fast lap times.
-Spares and support equipment can be seen in the lists and pictures in the Photos section below.

-These Elvas Mk7’s are icons of the 1960s sports racing era.
+These Elva Mk7s are icons of the 1960s sports racing era.
 They are fun and easy to drive, and outperform bigger cars with much greater horsepower.
 They are also great cars for venues such as Goodwood, the Rolex Monterey Reunion, and all tracks and sanctioning bodies in between.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.